alberand/Blog/content/handle_file_dialog.md

 Unfortunately (or not), we can't just change this attribute programmatically.
 It's forbidden due to security reasons.
 If it was possible we could steal user's private data by setting the attribute to some important files (for example, system password).
 So, it is not the way.
+There are also some approaches with [pywuiauto](https://github.com/pywinauto/pywinauto) but it is windows specific and differs for particular browsers.

 ##### Windows Solution - AutoIt